CREATING IN RECOVERY: A JOURNEY OF HEALING AND ART

 - 3 min read

-Creating, I thought would be a natural way for me to start healing, but in the early months I was in so much pain that I physically could not stand (or sit) at the easel and paint.
-The studio became a torture room, a place that I could not do what i really wanted to do.
-I did not have the strength to venture into the mountains and I did not have the abiblity to get lost in the canvas.
-But I needed to create.
+I thought creating would be a natural way for me to heal, but in the early months, the pain was so overwhelming that I physically couldn’t stand (or sit) at the easel to paint.
+My studio, which once felt like a place of refuge, became a torture chamber—a reminder of what I couldn’t do.
+I didn’t have the strength to venture into the mountains, nor could I get lost in the canvas the way I used to.
+Yet, I needed to create.

 Comments